Dog Rescue – Root Cause Analysis

 Reputable, preservation breeders need to step up and speak out.
 Most have dedicated their lives to the betterment of their breed, and yet no one knows outside of their small inner circle of puppy buyers.

 Show the world, especially the gullible, uninformed masses buying pet store and Craig’s List puppies, what good looks like.

 4. American Kennel Club Public Service Campaign

-With 125 years of experience in the study and welfare of dogs, the AKC is a leading expert on dog ownership, care, well-being and public policy issues that pertain to dog ownership.
+With 125 years of experience in the study and welfare of dogs, the AKC is a leading expert on dog ownership, care, well-being, and public policy issues that pertain to dog ownership.

-And with more power and influence in the dog world than any other organization, the AKC can (and should) play a principal role in educating the public about health and welfare of dogs and what to look for in a reputable dog breeder.
+And with more power and influence in the dog world than any other organization, the AKC can (and should) play a principal role in educating the public about the health and welfare of dogs and what to look for in a reputable dog breeder.